A rebellion is brewing to rein in predatory account management practices in the U.S. banking industry.

 Actually, they did far worse than nothing.
 Regional offices kept pressuring bank staff to meet unrealistic sales quotas and when customers complained about the dummy accounts, Wells Fargo blamed its employees, not its cross-selling policy.
 Some 5,300 employees were let go — supposedly “for cause” — over a period of fifteen years.

 And when bank whistle-blowers tried to report what was happening, they were fired, too – over 700 of them, in fact.
-Many are suing the bank and some have won settlements.
+Many are suing the bank; some have even won settlements.

 It’s now clear that Wells Fargo was prepared to go to great lengths to rip off its own customers.
 The bank not only saddled them with unwarranted mortgage accounts but it kept adjusting those accounts to extract even higher fees.
 The bank also sold auto insurance to half a million customers who were kept in the dark about their payment liability.